 Wi-Fi security has evolved to the extent that most modern routers are set up to be secure with strong passwords, encryption methods, built-in firewalls and other security measures devised to protect you from malicious attacks.
 But what happens when those encryption methods are broken?

-That's exactly what has happened, after Belgian researchers at KU Leuven University broke the WPA2 security protocol.
-WPA2 is used to protect the majority of Wi-Fi connections in the world because it is the most secure method available for general use.
+That's exactly what has happened after Belgian researchers at KU Leuven University broke the WPA2 security protocol in 2017.
+WPA2 is used to protect the majority of Wi-Fi connections in the world because it is the most secure method available for general use, so it was huge news at the time.

 How can I protect my data if Wi-Fi isn't secure?